How to treat a severe case of heat rash.

 Severe Heat Rash on Face and Neck

-The severe rash on my face looked and felt the worst!
+The severe heat rash on my face looked and felt the worst!
 Yuck!!!
-I needed to treat this fast.

 On the third morning after the rash on my arms started, my face felt puffy, itchy and my skin was burning all at the same time.
 When I looked in the mirror I hardly recognized myself.
 I looked and felt horrible!
 The heat rash was all over my face and neck.

 The little bumps developed on my stomach, my butt and all over my legs.
 I could feel them whenever I touched my skin and it felt weird.
 I really wasn’t itching all that much, only from time to time one spot or another would start to itch.
 I tried very hard not to give in.
 By this time I have already looked at numerous websites like the Mayo Clinic, WebMD and asked several people to make sure it wasn’t an allergic reaction or what they call a divers rash.
 We did just spend several days on a sailboat and went snorkeling.